jabramo25/nba-stats/README.md

   * New db table needed
   * Grid view similar to all players page
 * Pagination
-  * Currently is loading all from database, should limit abd fetch on scroll
+  * Currently is loading all from database, should limit and fetch on scroll
   * Add server search